opendocsg/slw-judgments-backfill/2015_SGHC_113/report.md

 _Tort_ – _Negligence_ – _Damages_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 125 of 2015 was allowed in part by the Court of Appeal on 14 July 2016.
-See [2016] SGCA 44.]
+See <span class="citation">[2016] SGCA 44</span>.]

 19 May 2015 Judgment reserved.